 Inject Methods and Attributes

-For presenters as well, passing dependencies using the constructor is the preferred way.
-However, if you create a common ancestor from which other presenters inherit (e.g., BasePresenter), and this ancestor also has dependencies, a problem arises, which we call constructor hell.
-This can be bypassed using alternative methods, which include inject methods and attributes (annotations).
+For presenters, as with other classes, passing dependencies via the constructor is the preferred approach.
+However, if you create a common ancestor from which other presenters inherit (e.g., BasePresenter), and this ancestor also requires dependencies, a problem known as constructor hell can arise.
+This can be circumvented using alternative methods, namely inject methods and attributes (formerly annotations).

-This is a form of dependency passing using setters.
-The names of these setters begin with the prefix inject.
-Nette DI automatically calls such named methods immediately after creating the presenter instance and passes all required dependencies to them.
-They must therefore be declared as public.
+This is a form of dependency passing via setters.
+The names of these setters must start with the prefix inject.
+Nette DI automatically calls methods named this way immediately after creating the presenter instance, passing all required dependencies.
+Therefore, they must be declared as public.

 abstract class BasePresenter extends Nette\Application\UI\Presenter